 Karyn: We have several recent damage assessments (https://www.apawood.org/wind-weather-seismic).
 We conduct these assessments to learn how wood frame and other buildings perform so that we can build more resilient structures in the future.
 Our damage assessments focus on the performance of recently constructed homes because these homes are more likely to be built to modern building codes and have more modern home design features like larger interior spaces and more open floor plans that may have an effect on structural resistance to wind/earthquake forces.

-Homeowners have the right to know what materials were used to build their homes.
-Become an informed buyer…if your builder cannot tell you what materials were used to provide the wind resistance to your home, you may want to look elsewhere.
+We believe that homeowners have the right to know what materials were used to build their homes, and we encourage homebuyers to become informed buyers.
+Ask your builder what materials were used to provide the wind resistance to your home.

 KARYN BEEBE, P.E., LEED AP, is the Western Region Manager for the Field Services Division of APA.
 A licensed Professional Engineer in the state of California, Karyn graduated from Purdue University with a BS in Civil Engineering.
 Karyn oversees field staff based in Texas, California, and Washington to improve wood frame construction from design, through construction, and post disaster assessment.
 Karyn has written multiple articles on the subject of wind and earthquake resistance of wood-framed buildings including the following: “Straight-line Wind Damage Analysis” for Structure magazine, “Technical Note: Design for Force Transfer Around Openings (FTAO)” (APA Form T555), and is a co-author of the APA/ICC Guide to the 2015 IRC Wood Wall Bracing Provisions.
 She has participated in damage assessments following multiple tornado and straight-line wind events.
 She is an active member of the Structural Engineers Association and is a Past President for the San Diego Area Chapter of the ICC.
 Prior to joining APA, Karyn worked as a structural engineer in San Diego, California.